ChernovDmitriy/Injection-Holder/README.md

 implementation 'com.github.chernovdmitriy.injectionholder:core:LATEST_VERSION'
 ```

-You should provide subclass of `InjectionHolder` and use it in your application instance
+You should provide subclass of `InjectionHolder` and use it in your application instance.
-Your components will be stayed alive automatically (This logic must be implements by `LifecycleCallbacksRegistry`)
+_DI components_ will be stayed alive automatically (This logic must be implements by `LifecycleCallbacksRegistry`)

 ## License